krbnite/krbnite.github.io/_posts/2019-03-25-Notes-on-Treatments-for-Categorical-Variables-with-Missing-Values-for-Predictive-Models-in-Production-Take-1.md

 to stumble upon a blog post or mini-tutorial that advocates "keeping it" as I was to find someone who says "keeping it" is a terrible method -- either argument being made without further detail and nuance.
-Most blogs and tutorials I came across did not really pay much attention to the missing data problem; ones that did, did not attempt to paint a complete picture.
+Most blogs and tutorials I came across did not really pay much attention to the missing data problem.
+The ones that did, did not attempt to paint a complete picture -- "toss out any row with missing data, or impute it, or whatever -- then MACHINE LEARN THAT SHIT!"
+(Cue guitar solo and flashing lights!)

 Granted, most of these hits were "light" machine learning reading...but the lack of depth and repetitive advice was still unsettling:  just delete any row with missing data, or impute it, and/or keeping "missing" as